Friday, June 24, 2022

 Below are my personal recommendations for the area:

 I recommend sending a second adult to the Ramparts Rest Area to meet you.
-My husband parked here and then started biking back to meet us.
+My husband parks here and then starts biking back to meet us.
 For a lovely loop, exit the Chief Isadore Trail on the Rampart Prairie Connector Trail - and make sure you take the second junction for the connector trail as it's much more gradual.
 The connector trail is an easy singletrack trail that finishes with a lovely ride across a meadow before reaching the Ramparts Rest Area.
-Our ride from town to the rest area was 12 km in total, most of it all downhill.

 Easy family-friendly biking on the Chief Isadore Trail